 A north coast gem for thrill-seekers and families

-The wide bay is popular with the nation’s surfers and families alike and the area magically combines absolutely stunning natural scenery, with great food and lots to do.
+Constantine Bay magically combines stunning natural scenery with great food and lots of activites.
 If you’re looking for surf spots, sensational beaches, spectacular coastline, and cliff-top walks, Constantine won’t disappoint.
-Furthermore, Padstow is about five miles due east, and Watergate Bay, Mawgan Porth and Newquay some 12 miles south, so there are plenty of things to do and great places to eat within an easy drive.
+With Padstow about five miles east and Watergate Bay, Mawgan Porth and Newquay approximately twelve miles south, there are plenty of options within a short distance.

 Further along the coast, Mother Ivey’s Bay is a quiet beach cushioned from the wind by the Merope Rocks, ideal for both summer sandcastles and romantic winter walks.

 Located to the south of Trevose Head and to the north of Harlyn Bay is Trevone Bay, a gently shelving, sandy beach surrounded by cliffs and suitable for intermediate and experienced surfers.
 Harlyn Bay is considered one of the best family beaches in Cornwall, wide and spacious with plenty of interesting rock pools backed by dunes and situated on the eastern side of Trevose Head.
 With its reputation as one of the safer beaches in the county, the crescent shaped bay is popular with novice surfers who can learn to master the waves with surf schools who run sessions from the beach.

 Porthcothan Beach is a north west-facing cove backed by grassy dunes popular for sunbathing and a favourite with families.
 The sandy beach opens out at low tide, connecting up with small coves to the north and south and at high tide the beach becomes very sheltered from swell and winds due to the cliffs.